 Arlene Dickinson group of companies…

-Arlene turned her life around in her early 30’s, which followed from the loss of her first job after getting divorced from her first husband.
+Arlene turned her life around in her early 30’s.
+Her turnaround followed the loss of her first job, which was after she got divorced from her first husband.

 She joined in partnership with the then owner of Venture Communications in 1988.
 This business was started by a salesman she’d met whilst working at a TV station selling TV time.